OBS Board Of Directors

-As the head of all of OBS´s technical operations, Sotiris Salamouris manages the planning group responsible for the design & delivery of all the technical facilities and services of the host broadcasting operations for the Olympic Games and other select broadcast activities.
+As CTO, Sotiris Salamouris oversees all of OBS´s technical operations, including managing the planning group responsible for the design & delivery of all the technical facilities and services of the host broadcasting operations for the Olympic Games and other select broadcast activities.
 In this position, Sotiris has been managing an international team of broadcast engineers and operational personnel that has planned and operated the broadcast technical facilities for the past three Olympic and Paralympic Games (Vancouver 2010, London 2012, Sochi 2014), as well as the Youth Olympic Games in Singapore (2010) and Innsbruck (2012).
 Prior to joining OBS in Madrid, Sotiris worked as the Head of Engineering at Beijing Olympic Broadcasting, the host broadcaster of the 2008 Olympic Games, which was a joint venture between OBS and the Chinese Organising Committee.
 Previously, he served as the Director of Broadcast Telecommunications for the host broadcaster for the 2004 Olympic Games in Athens.

 Stefanos Kourelas directs the area of Operations, Finance and Administration, which comprises the preparation, analysis, execution and monitoring of the budget for each Games edition.
 He also organises the tender process for key contracts, leads the negotiation of all vendor contracts and the monitoring of their implementation, and oversees all Games-related payments and administration matters.
 Stefanos has been working with the Olympic Games Host Broadcaster for more than 13 years, starting with Athens Olympic Broadcasting in 2001, as Head of Finance.
 He worked in Beijing for four years during the Beijing 2008 Games with Beijing Olympic Broadcasting in the same capacity, before moving to Madrid in January 2009 where he joined OBS.
 Prior to his Olympic career, he was the Chief Dealer on the Spot and Derivatives desk of Piraeus Bank Treasury Department, Greece´s largest private Bank, and also served as a Stock Trader in Athens Stock Exchange.
 He holds an Electrical Engineering degree from Polytechnic School in Greece and an MBA from UMass Boston.

-Aris Nikoloudis, Director of Broadcast Operations and Planning
+Aris Nikoloudis, Head of Broadcast Operations and Planning

 A veteran of various broadcast mediums, Aris Nikoloudis leads the department which is the official channel of communication with every Organising Committee (OCOG), ensuring the various facilities and services requested by OBS and the RHBs are delivered on time and as requested.
 His team is responsible for integrating and managing the various broadcast requirements and operations required for each competition venue as well as the International Broadcast Centre (IBC)/Mountain Broadcast Cente (MBC).
 The Planning Department’s counterpart within each Organising Committee is the Broadcast Integration Department, which is also the OCOG´s main channel of communication with OBS.
 Aris has been working with the Olympic Games Host Broadcaster for more than 10 years, starting with Athens Olympic Broadcasting in 2004 where he served as the Broadcast Venue Manager for Panathinaiko Stadium (Archery, Marathon Finish).
 Prior to joining OBS, Aris worked for nearly 30 years as a Production Manager and 1st Assistant Director in Feature Films, TV Series and Advertising.